artefactual/atom-docs/user-manual/add-edit-content/formatting.rst

 Note that spacing is very important to get right with nested lists.
 Note as well how the numbering resets in ordered list screenshot example - the actual number you add does not matter.
-Markdown will maintain the numbering order of the primary list based on the level of indentation and will continute the number after nesting.
+Markdown will maintain the numbering order of the primary list based on the level of indentation and will continue the number after nesting.

 Below are some more detailed examples with a mix of list elements: